-Kitchen Sessions is a non-profit organisation providing training to health and care professionals, promoting the use of food, cooking and eating as a therapeutic arena for all.
+Kitchen Sessions is a non-profit organisation promoting the use of food, cooking and eating as a therapeutic arena for the benefit of all.

 We provide training to people working in the welfare professions including counsellors, psychotherapists, coaches, occupational therapists, social workers and mental health professionals.